Comcast/Superior-Cache-ANalyzer/README.rst

    for CPU time or Disk I/O.) Note that this is only available on POSIX-compliant systems.
 Usage of this flag alongside ``-d`` or ``--dump`` is discouraged.

--  | ``-V`` or ``--version``
+-  ``-V`` or ``--version``

-   | Prints the version information and exits.
-This will print both
-     ``scan``'s version and then on the next line the version and implementation of the Python interpreter used to run it.
-This second line would - for example - usually look like the follow on CentOS7.x systems: ``Running on CPython v3.4.5``.
+   Prints the version information and exits.
+This will print both ``scan``'s version and then on the next line the version and implementation of the Python interpreter used to run it.
+This second line would - for example - usually look like the follow on CentOS7.x
+   systems: ``Running on CPython v3.4.5``.

-Once the utility is started (provided the ``-d`` or ``--dump`` flag is not given) you'll be faced with a pretty basic prompt.
-At first, your only option will be ``[1] Read Storage Config``.
+Once the utility is started (provided the ``-d``/``--dump`` or ``-c``/``--config`` flags are not given) you'll be faced with a pretty basic prompt.
+At first, your only option will be
+``[1] Read Storage Config``.
 After you select this option, you'll be prompted to enter the location of your ATS configuration files.
 "Tab-completion" is supported for most interactive prompts, including the ATS configuration file prompt.
 SCAN will expect all of them to be in the same directory, and will guess that they are in ``/opt/trafficserver/etc/trafficserver/`` by default. **Note that the use of FIPS at compilation time cannot be determined from the config files, and MUST be given on the command line.** Once the configuration